inspec/inspec/docs-chef-io/content/inspec/cli.md

 `--no-export`
 : Include an inspec.json file in the archive, the results of running `inspec export`.

+`--legacy-export`
+`--no-legacy-export`
+: Include an inspec.json file in the archive by utilizing information from the legacy export procedure, the results of running `inspec export --legacy-export`.

 `--ignore-errors`
 `--no-ignore-errors`
 : Ignore profile warnings.